Burai14/Automation-Collection/README.md

-# driver.cs
+# Automation-Collection v1.0
-C# Script for setting up drivers for Selenium Automation
+C# Script for setting up automation testing functions This is an improvised personal code I created by myself and a few friends/workmates Contains Test Actions and Running scripts